openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     type D = string | Array<D> // ok

-Any other usage causes a compile-time error, as the compiler does not have enough information about the defined alias:
+Any other use causes a compile-time error, because the compiler does not have enough information about the defined alias:

 .. code-block:: typescript